kitten-science/kitten-scientists/DEVELOPMENT.md

 # Development Guide

-## Active development on the script

-The project is set up to be used with [VS Code](https://code.visualstudio.com/).
-While other editors will work fine, some integrations have been prepared to make the development process easier.

-### Introduction
+## Introduction

 The script is written in [TypeScript](https://www.typescriptlang.org/).
 The JS userscript itself is not intended to be edited.
 Changes need to be made in [userscript source code](https://github.com/kitten-science/kitten-scientists/tree/main/packages/userscript/source) and then be compiled into the userscript.

+The project is set up to be used with [VS Code](https://code.visualstudio.com/).
+While other editors will work fine, some integrations have been prepared to make the development process easier.

-### Prerequisites
+## Prerequisites

 The development environment is expected to be a POSIX-compliant system.
 On Windows, WSL will do fine.